alan-turing-institute/misinformation-database/README.md

     file in the `crawl` container of the `misinformation` storage account.
 You will need to replace the filename immediately following the `BULK` keyword for each new file.

+## Useful queries
+- `select_n_articles_per_site.sql`: Select N articles for each site.
+Articles are ordered by ID within each site group, so the first N articles selected for each site will remain consistent across multiple query runs and as N is made smaller or larger.
+- `articles_per_site`: Lists all unique sites in articles table, along with the number of articles for each site.